Who really owns a 1 on 1 meeting?

 - Check out our comprehensive guide on ways to build rapport here: 82 Ways How to Build Rapport with Anyone at Work.

 - The best time to start all this is as you get started in your role, which this post can help with: Managing a new team?
-You must ask these 6 questions
+Discover what questions to ask when joining a new team.

 - And if you want something to share with your team, many managers have referred their team members to this: 7 Essential Tips for Effective 1 on 1 Meetings with Your Manager

 After handling any issues and discussing topics they want to talk about, or if they don't have anything, your next priority in their 1 on 1 meeting is to focus on giving them coaching and feedback.